stancl/payu_opencart_3/README.md

 If the *PayU Notifications email* field is empty (for any status), the extension will not notify the customer about the status being set, and it will use `PayU Notification` as the comment, to make it clear that the status comes from PayU.

+## Secondary credentials

+Another feature of this fork is secondary credentials/POS.
+This lets you use *one* different POS for a specified region.

+This can be helpful when you have a secondary POS for a different country and want to receive money in their local currency.
+In this case PayU sends you an additional contract and creates a special POS in your account.

+To use this feature, simply fill out the `[SECONDARY]` credentials and pick the geo zone that they should be used in.

+**Important**: your primary geo zone (the one specified for the extension as a whole) must be a superset of the secondary geo zone.
+In other words, it must include both the main region/regions and the secondary region that has a special POS.

+This is because the extension's geo zone is used *by OpenCart* to determine whether the payment method should be offered at all, whereas the secondary geo zone is used *inside* the extension to determine which credentials should be used.

 ## Testing cards

 | Card number      | Expiration | CVV | Behavior                          |